the-butcher/PRINTABLE_PURIFIER/building_instructions/README.md

 10.6 Add Foot

-Attach the Foot assembly using M3 lenhead screws.
-Screw the power cable plug into the foot from the inside.
+Attach the Foot assembly using M3 lenshead screws.
+Screw the power cable plug into the M8x1 foot from the inside.
 Push the remaining power cable back into the filter, then close the 12mm hole with tape.

 ![Step 10](./assembly_106.png)